All Episodes

 She actually got the book thrown at her.

-Uh 45 days reduced to 23, reduced to three with an ankle bracelet at home so she can party.
+45 days reduced to 23, reduced to three with an ankle bracelet at home so she can party.

-Or where they would have gotten one or two nights in jail.
+I'm just saying most people wouldn't have gotten anything or they would have gotten one or two nights in jail.

-But I was also hoping while I have you on the line, I um if I I just started smoking cigars, I'm smoking the you know the Romeo and Juliet kind of mild stuff, and I was wondering if you had a good list to recommend.
+But I was also hoping while I have you on the line, I just started smoking cigars.

-I'll tell you what, I'll I'll have Coco put it on the free side today so that you can see it.
+I'll tell you what, I'll have Coco put it on the free side today so that you can see it.

 I'm a subscriber.

-Oh, you're a subscriber.
+Oh, you're a subscriber?

 Okay, then we won't put it on the free side.

-Could you tell my wife Juliet hello on the radio for her?
+Could you tell my wife Juliet Hello on the radio for her?

 Tell her right now.